MichaelFisherHUB/terms-of-use-and-privacy-policy/README.md

 3. How we keep the information safe & secure

-We’re committed to keeping your information secure by any means available, therefore, we’ve taken appropriate steps & measures according to industry standards, including, where suitable, encryption, to ensure that your personal data & transactions are protected from unauthorized access, misuse or modification.
+We're committed to keeping your information secure by any means available, therefore, we've taken appropriate steps & measures according to industry standards, including, where suitable, encryption, to ensure that your personal data & transactions are protected from unauthorized access, misuse or modification.

 4. How you can access, update or manage your personal information

-In case your information is incomplete, outdated, incorrect or no longer relevant for the purpose of processing, you can send us your request at [https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/](https://michaelfisherhub.github.io/terms-of-use-and-privacy-policy/) This is email may also be used in case you need to file a complaint or have any questions regarding your personal data use or about this Privacy Policy.
+In case your information is incomplete, outdated, incorrect or no longer relevant for the purpose of processing, you can send us your request at [lonefishergames@gmail.com](mailto:lonefishergames@gmail.com) This is email may also be used in case you need to file a complaint or have any questions regarding your personal data use or about this Privacy Policy.

 5. INFORMATION FOR EU CITIZENS: